YT37/PythonProjects/Projects/QuizMaker/README.md

 # QuizMaker-Pythton
-This project makes MCQ/TrueFalse Quizes from parsing JSON files in Python.
+This project makes MCQ/True False Quizes from parsing JSON files.

 # Requirements
  - Python 3.6 or up

  # Instructions To Use
  - Make sure all files should be in the same folder before running.

  - **Windows**
    ```